andyeung523/csv_gpt/README.md

 - `SLEEP_TIME`: The number of seconds to wait between API calls to avoid exceeding the API rate limits.
 - `INPUT_PATH`: The path to the input CSV file.
 - `OUTPUT_PATH`: The path to the output CSV file.
+- `PROMPT`: An instruction or discussion topic a user provides for the ChatGPT AI model to respond to.
+- `CONTEXT`: An background information for the ChatGPT AI model to respond to.
 ## Usage

 To use this code, follow these steps: